Kyle7286/password-generator/README.md

 ## About/Purpose ❔
 ---

-The purpose of this webpage is to utilize javascript and create a password generator which accepts a specific set of criteria from the use and outputs a random, yet secure, password.
+    The purpose of this webpage is to utilize javascript and create a password generator which accepts a specific set of criteria from the user and outputs a random password containing at least one of each type selected.

 ## Takeaways 🥡